maplibre/maplibre.github.io/content/news/2022-05-06-maplibre-rs-weekly.md

 ## 📰 News

-About one months ago the MapLibre organisation aquired the maplibre-rs project (formerly known as mapr).
-I was happy about the opertunity and the support from the Geo community.
+About one month ago, the MapLibre organisation started to host the maplibre-rs project (formerly known as mapr).
+I was happy about the opportunity and the support from the Geo community.
 It seems like I was not the first with the idea of a map rendering engine in Rust.
 In the discussion [#18](https://github.com/maplibre/maplibre-rs/discussions/18) a lot of people showed what they have been working on in the past.
-The maplibre-rs project is not the place where we can bundle our efforts to create a new, unique and fun rendering engine.
+The maplibre-rs project is the place where we can bundle our efforts to create a new, unique and fun rendering engine.

-About the same time researchers form the "University of Applied Sciences and Arts (HES-SO/HEIG-VD)" from Switzerland approached the maplibre-rs project.
-The maplibre-rs implementation should serve as a proof of concept to proof that a truely cross-platform experience is possible with WebGPU and Rust.
+At about the same time, researchers form the University of Applied Sciences and Arts (HES-SO/HEIG-VD),  Switzerland, approached the maplibre-rs project.
+The maplibre-rs implementation should serve as a proof of concept to show that a true cross-platform experience is possible with WebGPU and Rust.

 I'm looking forward what we will create in the following year!